lucabriguglia/OpenCQRS/README.md

 ```

 After every command has been executed, an event is added to the pending events list calling the AddEvent method.
-The Apply methods are used to load the object from history when GetById method of the Repository is called.
+The Apply methods are used to load the object from the history when GetById method of the Repository is called.
 Next, create the first handler:

 ```C#